nfour/serverless-build-plugin/README.md

 `*** WARNING ***` This is a `beta` release under heavy development, use with caution.

-This plugin is intended to add flexibility to the serverless build process for nodejs, under serverless 1.0.
+This plugin is intended to add flexibility to the serverless build process for nodejs, under serverless 1.0 including an 0.5 compatibility layer thanks to [zyrorl](http://github.com/zyrorl).

 Currently in testing state.
 To try it:
 ```